rywible/wrela6/docs/implementation/2026-07-05-edge-platform-capabilities.md

 - No production code path creates `CertifiedPlatformBinding` from a source `platform fn`.
 - Legacy platform-binding types remain only if they are required for invalid diagnostics or target-internal compatibility; their comments state that source platform functions are rejected.
 - Repository search shows no passing fixture using `platform fn`.
+- Repository search shows no production stdlib source using `platform fn`.
 - Repository search shows no parser or semantic acceptance path for source `asm` or `machine`.
 - `bun run agent:check` passes.